nickl-/term-hyperlinks/README.md

 # The home of uri schemes and standards for hypertext command shell integration

 As it turns out there are already many well thought out "standard" schemes in use as we speak.
-Their use, application and implimentation is arguably intuitive with little to no need for design we already know what they do.
+Their use, application and implementation is arguably intuitive with little to no need for design we already know what they do.
 When I started on this discovery I could've sworn these schemes were already specified at [IANA uri schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) but to my surprise I found none.
 It obviously can't take much effort to get listed if there are things like **tool** and **content** listed, huh?
 Unfortunately intuition is not enough... off-spec remains a good and valid reason for these designs no remain unadopted and therefor unimplimented.
 The sheer risk involved in implementing